shivanXI/ott_service/README.md

 Optimizations :
 ---------------
 1. Indexes are placed in DB so that query performance in terms reduces and API execution time comes under 10 millisec as mentioned in the assignment.
 [Please refer screenshot added to this readme.md]
+2. DB connection pooling is used to use database connection that will help reduce DB connection latency.
-2. Lambda functions are on-demand write now as it does not cost much in this case but if tested for real time scale , prewarming i.e. provisioning can be done with a single click.
+3. Lambda functions are on-demand write now as it does not cost much in this case but if tested for real time scale , prewarming i.e. provisioning can be done with a single click.
-3. As per the scope of assignment, cache usage was not required but it can be added to "List My Items" API for more performance time optimization at scale.
+4. As per the scope of assignment, cache usage was not required but it can be added to "List My Items" API for more performance time optimization at scale.

 ![Logo](./images/test_image.png)